 Her experience includes evaluating quantum in commercial and contractual disputes, fraud cases, matrimonial disputes, professional negligence claims, valuation disputes and bilateral investment treaty claims.
-Whilst specialising in dispute work, including in the oil and gas and financial services sectors, she also has considerable investigations experience.
+Whilst specialising in dispute work, in particular in the oil and gas and financial services sectors, she also has considerable investigations experience.

 Debbie has a degree in accountancy and finance from the University of Warwick.
 She qualified as a chartered accountant in 2002 at a boutique forensic firm and joined one of the Big Four accountancy firms in 2007 where she specialised in dispute work.
 She left in August 2014 to join Haberman Ilett.